ibois-epfl/augmented-carpentry/paper/paper.md

 The layer stack is primarily responsible for managing the flow control of the AR engine.
 Designed as a modular system, each layer encapsulates the logic for a specific domain of the AR application, such as camera processing, object tracking, UI, and rendering.
 The general order and expansion of these layers can be configured in the top-level main file `ACApp.cpp`.

 Each layer in the stack inherits from a superclass interface defined in `Layer.h`, which includes event-like methods triggered at various points during frame processing (e.g., `OnFrameAwake()`, `OnFrameStart()`, ).
 These methods are invoked by the main `Run()` function in the singleton application loop from `Application.h`.
 This design allows application tasks to be containerized and executed sequentially while facilitating data exchange between specific layers through the `AIAC_APP` macro, enabling the retrieval of any particular layer data.
-Exchange between layers can also take place in a more structured way with the integrated event system (contained in ApplicationEvent.h), which includes an event queue that processes events at the end of the main loop before triggering them.
+Exchange between layers can also take place in a more structured way with the integrated event system (ApplicationEvent.h), which is capable of queuing events from layers and trigger in the next main loop.